 1.2 "Client Agreement" means a contractual agreement between Outcomes and a Client to cover payment for MTM delivered to Members in accordance with this Agreement.

 1.3 "Medication-related Problem" means a health care issue related to the sub-optimal use of pharmaceuticals and shall include, without limitation, treatment failures, adverse drug reactions, medication errors, medication compliance problems, and cost-efficacy issues.

-1.4 “Medication Therapy Management” and “MTM” means the services provided by pharmacists to facilitate the achievement of positive therapeutic and economic results from medication therapy as specifically described in Outcomes Policies & Procedures.
+1.4 "Medication Therapy Management" and "MTM" means the services provided by pharmacists to facilitate the achievement of positive therapeutic and economic results from medication therapy as specifically described in Outcomes Policies and Procedures.

-1.5 “Member” and “Members” means a person eligible to receive MTM as notified in writing to Outcomes by Client.
+1.5 "Member" and "Members" means a person eligible to receive MTM from Vendor/MTM Center as notified in writing to Outcomes by Client.

 1.6 "MTM Center" means a pharmacy, clinic, office, or other consultant setting designated by Vendor to provide MTM using the Outcomes System pursuant to this Agreement and subject to Outcomes' approval.